andras-simonyi/citeproc-org/README.md

-video](https://www.youtube.com/watch?v=Xs59PGTfDC0)), citeproc-org is obsolete and will be in maintenance mode (reported bugs will be fixed), with only occasional backports from the Org-native CSL infrastructure, which is under active development.The recommended way of getting CSL-rendering of Org citations is therefore using native Org cites with the CSL export processor or using [org-ref 3](https://github.com/jkitchin/org-ref).
+video](https://www.youtube.com/watch?v=Xs59PGTfDC0)), citeproc-org is obsolete and will be in maintenance mode (reported bugs will be fixed), with only occasional backports from the Org-native CSL infrastructure, which is under active development.
+The recommended way of getting CSL-rendering of Org citations is therefore using native Org cites with the CSL export processor or using [org-ref 3](https://github.com/jkitchin/org-ref).